 During watchful waiting, your doctor monitors the aneurysm with CT or MRI scans every 6 to 12 months to look for changes in its size or shape.
 You may also be prescribed medications to lower your blood pressure or cholesterol levels, which can help slow the growth of the aneurysm.

-If you have any unexplained back, chest, or abdominal pain, it’s important to report it to your doctor immediately and go to the nearest emergency room because you may be experiencing a tear or rupture.
+If you have any unexplained back, chest, or abdominal pain, it’s important to report it to your doctor immediately and go to the nearest emergency department, because you may be experiencing a tear or rupture.

 Learn more about our research and professional education opportunities.